 This project starts from the assumption that the transnational sphere is fertile ground for studying how institutions emerge and evolve in the face of strategic uncertainty, polyarchy, and a multiplicity of actors with different goals.
 Given such common conditions, why do transnational governance fields display highly differentiated trajectories in terms of their organizational forms and relational actor configurations?
 Why are there such varying degrees of democratic participation, public accountability, and institutional effectiveness?
 The project aims to develop a theoretical framework that focuses on the initial design, contestation, and responsiveness of governance organizations as well as on their relation to other actors within a specific field of rule-making.
 This conceptual work builds on a comparison of longitudinal studies on four fields chosen to provide maximum variance in political salience and technical complexity: accounting standards, copyright rules, forest certification, and labor standards.
 The aim is to develop a theoretical typology of trajectories which are located on a continuum from monopolistic to pluralistic participation in governance.
-Project duration: April 2012 to March 2013.
+Project duration: April 2012 to April 2016.

 Quack, Sigrid, 2013: Regime Complexity and Expertise in Transnational Governance: Strategizing in the Face of Regulatory Uncertainty.
 In: Oñati Socio-Legal Series 3(4), 647-678.

 Dobusch, Leonhard/Philip Mader/Sigrid Quack (eds.), 2013: Governance across Borders: Transnational Fields and Transversal Themes.
 Berlin: Epubli.